Jaguar XJ (X351): XJ 5.0 V8 Portfolio Prestige

 The XJ V8 Portfolio Prestige is a special model developed for the Hong Kong market.

-Based on XJ L Portfolio with a 5.0-litre V8 engine, it includes XJ rear seat comfort pack and gloss oak interior veneer as standard equipment.
+Based on the XJ L Portfolio with a 5.0-litre V8 engine, it includes the XJ rear seat comfort pack and gloss oak interior veneer as standard equipment.

 XJ Ultimate

 The XJ Ultimate is a special model introduced in 2011.
 Available only in the long wheelbase configuration, the car was developed by the Jaguar Land Rover's specialist Engineered To Order (ETO) division and was unveiled at the 2012 Beijing Auto Show.
 Mechanical equipment for the US model includes a 5.0 L supercharged V8 engine rated at 510 PS and an eight-speed automatic transmission.
-The XJ went on sale in late 2012 as 2013 model year vehicle.
+The XJ went on sale in late 2012 as the 2013 model year vehicle.
 In India, the XJ Ultimate is available with a 5.0-litre V8 petrol engine that costs ₹18.8 million or with a 3.0-litre V6 turbocharged diesel engine that costs ₹17.8 million.